Delightful December in Moray, Scotland

 Edinburgh Visiting

-And of course, no Summer is complete without a visit to Edinburgh.
-Although we are in the Highlands it is a very scenic drive through the Cairngorms National Park or an easy journey on the train from Aviemore to arrive where you need to be in the city centre.
-Both my visits to Edinburgh this year where on business.
+And, of course, every Summer is complete with a visit to Edinburgh.
+Although we are in the Highlands, it is a very scenic drive through the Cairngorms National Park or an easy journey on the train from Aviemore to arrive where you need to be in the city centre.
+Both of my visits to Edinburgh this year were on business.

-The first trip was to celebrate Blervie House being included in latest “Scotland The Best” guidebook.
-Written by Peter Irvine who knows Scotland inside out – it is indeed a special honour to be included in his Guide.
-The second visit was to a Visit Scotland meeting in Leith, the old maritime centre of Edinburgh and current home of the Royal Yacht Britannia.
-That gave me the opportunity to explore a new side of Edinburgh.
-I loved the waterfront area and the lovely restaurants in that area and actually so accessible from the City Centre.
+The first trip was to celebrate Blervie House’s inclusion in the latest “Scotland The Best” guidebook.
+Written by Peter Irvine, who knows Scotland inside out, it is a special honour to be included in his Guide.
+The second visit was to a Visit Scotland meeting in Leith, the old maritime centre of Edinburgh and the current home of the Royal Yacht Britannia.
+That allowed me to explore a new side of Edinburgh.
+I loved the waterfront and lovely restaurants in that area, which was so accessible from the city centre.

-So as Christmas approaches like most of us I will be thinking of what presents to give and look forward to Hogmanay.
-Scotland will be celebrating the Year of Coastal Waters 2020 so with Moray having some 35 miles of Coastline and some of the best Dolphin spotting in the UK there will be some great new experiences out there.
+So as Christmas approaches, like most of us, I will think of what presents to give and look forward to Hogmanay.
+Scotland will be celebrating the Year of Coastal Waters 2020, so with Moray having some 35 miles of Coastline and some of the best Dolphin spotting in the UK, there will be some great new experiences.

 Sea view from North Link ferry